Back to Blog

 You pay respects to 14 blessed companions who sacrificed their lives at Badr.
 This sacred cemetery holds those who gave everything for Islam's survival.

 The graves remind you of the courage and commitment early Muslims showed.
 You will make dua for the martyrs and reflect on their ultimate sacrifice.
+The cemetery sits near Masjid Al Areesh, making combined visits convenient.

 4. Masjid Al-Areesh (The Shelter Mosque)